 While it’s puzzling that some are comparing the latest Neeson notch in the action bed-post filmography to Fargo, I admired how it showers the viewer with its cold/dark humor.
 Still, Cold Pursuit felt like it dragged on far too long to embrace its surface-level story and brutal style.
 Worth a rental.

 Cold Pursuit is Liam Neeson’s latest notch in the old action bed-post filmography in a remake of a Norwegian film from director Hans Petter Moland (who is also at the helm of this American version).
-His film is admirable in the sense that it embraces its brutal dark humor into something unusual and different.
-Unfortunately though, for every moment of dark comic goodness, you find yourself looking at unprecedented cartoonish-villain foolery from Tom Bateman.
+His film is admirable because it embraces its brutal dark humor into something unusual and different.
+Unfortunately, though, for every moment of dark comic goodness, you find yourself looking at unprecedented cartoonish-villain foolery from Tom Bateman.

 Cold Pursuit’s streaks of brutal cold humor have more bite than your average dark-comedy that I have admired, though the film would have been better served better at a brisker 90-minute running time for a quicker pace to match its cold and calculated style.
 Unfortunately, you could easily think of a handful of scenes during the second half that could have been cut, causing the film to become more taxing than intended, which doesn’t help its surface-level plot lines.

 The original (In Order of Disappearance) starring Stellan Skarsgard is on Netflix right now and is a better film if you want to save some coin.
-If you are a fan of Neeson and want to watch something a little different, go spend your hard-earned money on it, no judgment here.
+If you are a fan of Neeson and want to watch something a little different, spend your hard-earned money on it.
+No judgment here.
 Moland’s American reimagining, though, is only worth a rental for my buck.